 "My name is Ianolus, Vertico.
 And this axe... it's to make sure you two stay safe from any possible assassination attempts," he replied gruffly.
 The king gave a small chuckle but quickly converted it into a cough.

 Both royal men simultaneously grabbed their weapons and inspected them.
-The edges were spurred and several millimetres thick.
-It would be incredibly hard to cut anything with it.
+The edges were spurred and several millimetres thick, it would be incredibly hard to cut anything with them.
 The points were rounded off to the shape of a typical gold coin.
 With the force of two trolls it might be possible to skewer a sack of grain but otherwise these weapons could only cause bruises.

 "Alright you young'ens.
 Anything above the neck will result in an instant disqualification.
 I want to see some good skill now.
 Fight!"
 Ianolus yelled with a sudden burst of cheerfulness.

 The two quickly began circling.
-Foot work was the most important asset in any form of fighting.
-Both their stances formed an 'L' shape.
-That was a sturdy position and still very manoeuvrable.
+Foot work was the most important asset in any form of fighting and both their stances formed an 'L' shape, which was a sturdy yet manoeuvrable position.
 Terbino twirled the sword around.
-He faked an attacked to Vertico's torso then quickly whipped it down to the king's frontal leg.
-Vertico remained still.
-The only action he took was to raise the leg.
-Terbino's blade whistled past.
-Allowing gravity to take its toll, Vertico guided his blade towards Terbino's masculine right shoulders.
-Terbino barely escaped this by shrinking to the left.
-Vertico noted that Terbino's footwork was very good.
-Terbino's entire body shifted to the left making his left leg the leading one.
+He faked an attacked to Vertico's torso then quickly whipped it down towards the king's shins.
+Vertico remained quite still.
+The only action he took was to raise his leg just in time so Terbino's blade whistled harmlessly past.
+Allowing gravity to take its toll, Vertico guided his blade towards Terbino's masculine right shoulder which the prince barely escaped by shrinking to the left.
+Vertico noted that Terbino's footwork was very good, his entire body shifted to the left making his left leg the leading one.
 This made his unequipped left hand the leading one as well.

-Many inexperienced fighters would think an empty hand had little use in combat... but in fact it is likely to be more of an asset than the sword.
-Terbino kept his left hand out front as if using it to depict possible future strikes.
-Vertico had limited attacks at this point.
-There was the choice of a corkscrew strike, or an upper thigh slash, or maybe if followed his son's suit he could change his stance to the left then he could grab Terbino's left arm and use it to manipulate against upper body attacks.
-Terbino was on the defensive position at this time.
-His sword was in line with his body instead of in front.
-A dangerous place to be if he wasn't quick enough to glance away possible thrusts...
+Many inexperienced fighters would think an empty hand had little use in combat... but it is more likely to be a better asset than the sword.
+Terbino kept his left hand out front as if using it to predict possible future strikes, and Vertico had limited attacks at this point.
+There was the choice of a corkscrew strike, or an upper thigh slash, or he could change his stance to mimic his son's then he could grab Terbino's left arm and use it to manipulate against upper body attacks.
+The prince was on the defensive position at this time, his sword in line with his body instead of in front.
+This was a dangerous place to be if he wasn't quick enough to glance away possible thrusts...
 Although if he did pull it off he could monkey-grip his father's sword and there was nothing his father could do then.

-Once again the royals began fighting.
-Vertico faked a corkscrew strike to the centre of Terbino's chest.
-His son took the bait and attempted to shunt the blade away.
-At the same time he stepped forward.
-At the last second Vertico dipped the sword and pulled it over for a slash across Terbino's clearly open chest.
-Something Vertico did not count on was Terbino's free hand.
-His son used it to grab the incoming sword's hilt.
-This left Terbino's sword the only one free for attack however... to make a strike it would require him to either make a long twirl which would allow Vertico time to recover or he could cross over his arms which was a move strictly forbidden in sword class but it would provide the perfect thrust into Vertico's stomach.
+Once again the royals' blades clashed.
+Vertico faked a corkscrew strike to the centre of Terbino's chest and his son took the bait and attempted to shunt the blade away.
+At the same time the king stepped forward, then at the last second Vertico dipped the sword and pulled it over for a slash across Terbino's clearly open chest.
+Something Vertico did not count on was Terbino's free hand, which his son used to grab the incoming sword's hilt leaving Terbino's blade the only one free for attack.
+To make a strike it would require the prince to either make a long twirl which would allow Vertico time to recover, or he could cross over his arms which was a move strictly forbidden in sword class, but it would provide the perfect thrust into the king's stomach.

 Terbino made his decision quickly.
-He crossed over his arms and proceeded the point towards his father's open stomach.
-Vertico knew exactly what Terbino would do before his son did...
-And he had set up a trap for just the occasion.
+He crossed over his arms and proceeded to push the point towards his father's exposed stomach.
+Vertico knew exactly what Terbino would do before his son did, and he had set up a trap for just the occasion.
 Crossing over your hands for the quick kill looks good but there is a reason why the experienced fighters don't do it.
 Vertico had his leg and knee out ready.
-As Terbino brought the point downwards, Vertico stepped to the left using only his left leg.
-Then using all of his might to throw Terbino over his stretched right leg.
+As Terbino brought the point downwards, Vertico stepped to the left using only his left leg, then with all of his might threw the prince over his outstretched right leg.
 With physics and speed on his side, the young prince awkwardly rolled over the leg and landed with a thump on the sandy arena.
 In a semi-gloating way the king tapped Terbino's neck with the blade.

 The fight was relatively quick and there was no pain involved.
-Vertico sent a hand out for his son to grab.
-Terbino took it.
-Ianolus was roaring with applause.
+Vertico sent a hand out for his son to grab, and Terbino took it while Ianolus was roaring with applause.